Plant Recovery After a Hard Freeze

 Long Term Recovery

-To give your plants a boost this spring (April), feed with a balanced, slow release fertilizer such as Good Earth brand Jump Start or Ferti-Lome Start-N-Gro.
+To give your plants a boost in April, feed with a balanced, slow release fertilizer such as Good Earth brand Jump Start or Ferti-Lome Start-N-Gro.
 Make sure the plant gets adequate water but avoid over watering.

 Caring for your plants is a labor of love and it may take some additional time to protect them and help them recover from a hard freeze.
 If you have any questions, please reach out to us.